pimium/pic16f54-asm-7-segments-display/readme.md

-# One Wire Driver for the PIC16F54 7 segments display
+# Overview

 The Driver control the display over One Wire bus.
 The driver can set up the luminosity and shut-down the display.
-When the driver shutdown the display, the display can only be startup again from poweron or pushing the disable/enable-pin down.
+When the driver shutdown the display, the display can only be startup again from power on or pushing the disable/enable-pin down.

 The "PIC16F54 7 segments display":

 - 3 x 7 segments common cathode (5611AS)
 - 1 x PIC16F54 Micro-Controller
-- 3 x 2n7002 Transistors
+- 3 x 2N7002 Transistors

-## Features
+# Features

 - One wire bus
 - Disable/Enable Pin